 Project Loon is a network of balloons traveling on the edge of space (approximately 65,000 ft. altitude), designed to extend internet connectivity to people in rural and remote areas worldwide.
 The company aims to launch and maintain a fleet of balloons with autolaunchers capable of safely and consistently launching a new balloon every 30 minutes.
 High speed internet is transmitted up to the nearest balloon from a communications provider on the ground (such as AT&T and T-Mobile), relayed across the balloon network and then back down to users on the ground.
 In past experiments, they have demonstrated data transmission between balloons over 100 km apart and back down to people on the ground with connections speeds of up to 10 Mbps, directly to their LTE phones.
 All end users will connect via Loon to the existing network operators that partners with the project.

-The first field campaign was performed on February 16, 2018 in the Central region of the island, which includes the towns of Ponce, Utuado, Jayuya, and Arecibo.
+field campaign was performed on February 16, 2018 in the Central region of the island, which includes the towns of Ponce, Utuado, Jayuya, and Arecibo.
 The measurements were taken in the midst of slightly overcast weather, with a daily max recorded temperature of 80°F and a daily low of 71°F. Approximately, 0.08 inches of rain were reported this day.
 The time of the measurements spanned from 1:30 pm to 4:00 pm, approximately.
 Total time spent on field amounted to approximately 8 hours.

-The second field campaign was performed on February 17, 2018 in the towns up to the east Patillas.
+field campaign was performed on February 17, 2018 in the towns up to the east Patillas.
 The measurements were taken during clear, sunny weather, with a daily max recorded temperature of 86°F and a daily low of 77°F. According to a weather station in Guayama, 0 inches of rain were reported this day.
 The time of the measurements spanned from 11:00 am to 2:00 pm, approximately.
 Total time spent on field amounted to approximately 8 hours.

 In order to perform additional calibrations of the signal measurement equipment under a variety of weather conditions, a final and third test was performed at 7:00 am on June 14, 2018 at the roof of the CID Building, UPRM campus (18.211347, -67.136864).
 The test was deliberately performed in this date due to the favorable conditions present at the time, which presented clear skies.